Aukai Kaai is entering his second year as roughstock coach for the Mid-Plains Community College Rodeo Team.

 Timed Events Coach

-After high school, in 2009, Wyatt headed to Eastern Wyoming College in Torrington, Wyo. where his uncle, Jake Clark, is the rodeo team coach.
-It was there that Wyatt added saddle bronc riding to his list of events.
+After graduating from high school in 2009, Clark headed to Eastern Wyoming College and added saddle bronc riding to his repertoire.

 He qualified for the College National Finals Rodeo in bareback riding in 2010 as a freshman then was temporarily sidelined because of a shoulder injury.

-After three years at EWC, Wyatt transferred to the University of Wyoming, in Laramie, Wyo.
-He returned to the CNFR in the bareback riding in 2013 and finished fourth in the nation.
+After graduating at EWC, Clark transferred to the University of Wyoming.
+He returned to the CNFR in bareback riding in 2013 and finished fourth in the nation.

-Wyatt made a final trip to the collegiate finals in bareback riding in 2014 – that time representing Chadron State College, in Chadron, where he was pursuing a master's degree in Organizational Management.
-Wyatt went on to spend two years as the assistant rodeo team coach at CSC.
+Clark made a final trip to the collegiate finals in bareback riding in 2014 – that time representing Chadron State College, where he was pursuing a master’s degree in organizational management.
+Clark went on to spend two years as the assistant rodeo team coach at CSC.